osl_dynamics.models.inf_mod_base#

 np.ndarray

-Get the initial distribution.
+Get the initial state probability distribution.

 Returns: